umhau/PXEN/README.md

 https://web.archive.org/web/20121031051901/http://www.pearbright.com/index.php/download/25-dns-dhcp-download By permanently associating MAC and IP addresses, we ensured that both DHCP servers gave the same response to each DHCP request.
 Knowing the IP address of every network asset also simplified network administration, and DNS could run off the same database.

 https://serverfault.com/questions/368512/can-i-have-multiple-dhcp-servers-on-one-network Is it possible to have more than one DHCP server on the same LAN?
 What are the implications of doing this?

+https://wiki.syslinux.org/wiki/index.php?title=Mboot.c32 mboot.c32 is a Syslinux module that loads images using the Multiboot specification.
+A really good use case for this is booting Xen, or any other hypervisor-based virtualization pieces that also require an initrd/initramfs.
+If your Xen boot doesn't require an initrd, then it is possible to utilize the existing kernel/append method.

 ### maintaining VMs accross reboots